 By Dr. Laurie Hess, DVM, Diplomate ABVP (Avian Practice)

-Converting your bird from an unhealthy, high-fat, all-seed diet to a nutritionally balanced and complete pelleted diet can be stressful – not only for the bird, but also for you.
+Converting your bird from an unhealthy, high-fat, all-seed diet to a nutritionally balanced and complete pelleted bird food diet can be stressful – not only for the bird, but also for you.
 Birds are creatures of habit who often prefer sticking to what they’re used to, rather than trying new things.
-Some birds would rather starve themselves than taste a new food, and others are too afraid of new food to even approach it.
-Fortunately, our “Slow and Steady” conversion method was formulated for birds who need to take their time with pellet conversion.
+Some birds would rather starve themselves than taste a new bird food, and others are too afraid of new bird food to even approach it.
+Fortunately, our “Slow and Steady” bird diet conversion method was formulated for birds who need to take their time with pellet conversion.

 The idea of “Slow and Steady” is to gradually reduce the unhealthy, familiar food while slowly increasing the new, pelleted food.
 Your bird’s behavior will dictate the pace; every bird is different.
 Some birds take to the new food in a day or two, while others may not touch it for two weeks or more.
 The key is to progress gradually, initially removing the familiar food at night, so that the bird wakes up hungry and more apt to try the new pellets.